 Top six Impressionist painters

-Although Manet is generally considered one of the leading figures of Impressionism, his work was distinct from other artists associated with the movement.
-He made his reputation with paintings influenced by such figures as Velaquez, Hals and Goya, but he broke with the tradition Old Master painting by being the first artist to introduced elements of modern life into traditional art historical scenes.
-In his Luncheon on the Grass (1863), for instance, he abruptly inserted a nude model within an otherwise ordinary group of male picnickers.
-Manet’s juxtaposition of naked flesh and contemporary street clothes caused a scandal.
+Though Manet is generally considered one of the leading figures of Impressionism, his work was distinct from other artists in the movement.
+Initally influenced by Old Masters such as Velaquez, Hals and Goya, he broke with tradition by introducing elements of modern life into his scenes.
+(As in his Luncheon on the Grass, in which a classical nude model joins a pair of ordinary-looking, clothed men on a picnic.)
 It was only in his later work that he adopted the loose brushwork and subject matter we think of as Impressionist.
-Born into an affluent Parisian family with impeccable political connections (his father was a judge, his mother the daughter of a diplomat), Manet rejected a law career to pursue painting.
-In the 1870s, he contracted syphilis, which led to numerous complications, including a gangrenous foot that was amputated in April, 1883.
-He died soon after.
+Born into an affluent Parisian family, Manet rejected a law career to pursue painting.
+In the 1870s, he contracted syphilis, which led to numerous health complications—including a gangrenous foot which had to be amputated in April, 1883, precipitating his death soon after.

 Édouard Manet, The Luncheon on the Grass (Le déjeuner sur l'herbe), 1863